-A decade ago, the question of which was the 'best kids mountain bikes' was one not worth asking with very few quality dual-suspension bikes available.
+A decade ago, the question of which were the 'best kids' mountain bikes' was one not worth asking, since there were very few quality dual-suspension bikes available.

 Age should not be a barrier to any mountain biking ambition.
 The time of kids riding awkward rigid BMX-type bikes off-road is over.

 Any investment in a kid’s mountain bike can't be taken lightly.
 The cost must be balanced by an awareness that your junior rider will outgrow their ride in a few years.
 That aside, there are some great kids' mountain bikes on offer, however, as with most things in the bike industry currently, stock is extremely low.
 For those looking to kit out their grom with a new ride, patience is going to be required as manufacturers attempt to secure frames and components.

 A Canadian dual-suspension bike that will boost the confidence of any junior rider.

 The Rocky Mountain Reaper follows a familiar formula with its 24-inch wheels and a high-shock suspension configuration.
-Travel numbers register 120mm up front and 130mm at the rear, accounting for the possibility of younger riders possible casing a few features.
+Travel numbers register 120mm upfront and 130mm at the rear, accounting for the possibility of younger riders casing a few features.

 Kids generally position more to the middle of the bike, instead of riding with their weight on that front fork, which is another reason that Rocky Mountain opted to make their Reaper with more travel at the back.